 A long, thin store, downstairs is dominated by the counter, while upstairs is given over to a wide range of seating options, including a lounge/library area (with its own motorbike) right at the front.
 There’s also seating outside.
 The food is varied, with numerous specials, while the main menu changes on a seasonal basis.
 The coffee, meanwhile, is from Stumptown.Continue reading...

-Ox Coffee, on Philadelphia’s South Side, is a lovely spot and the first I saw in Philadelphia which wouldn’t have looked out of place in either New York City or London.
-It has the stripped-back, clean looks that I particularly associate with New York spots such as Gimme!
-Coffee or the Bluebird Coffee Shop.
-It also reminded me of London’s White Mulberries.
-Not that this is a knock on the other Philadelphia Coffee Spots, more a commentary on the rents: most places in (central) London or New York just can’t afford the sort of floor space I was regularly seeing in Philadelphia!
+With its stripped-back, clean looks, Ox wouldn’t be out of place in either New York or London.
+It brings to mind New York spots such as Gimme!
+Coffee or the Bluebird Coffee Shop, as well as London’s White Mulberries.
+This, by the away, is more of a commentary on the rents: most places in (central) London or New York just can’t afford the sort of floor space I regularly see in Philadelphia outside of the city centre!

-We continue my mini-coffee tour of Philadelphia with Plenty.
+We continue my mini-coffee tour of Philadelphia with Plenty Café.
 It seems harsh to call Plenty a chain, since there are only two of them, but there you go.
-I visited the second one, on Spruce Street, which has only been open since Thanksgiving last year.
+I visited the second one, on Spruce Street, which has only been open since Thanksgiving the previous year.
 It’s in the area known as Rittenhouse, just south of the centre, around the corner from such luminaries as Elixr.
 The contrast between the bustle of Elixr and the relative, relaxed calm of Plenty was striking.

 Plenty was introduced to me as a “sandwich joint” which, I feel, is understating its coffee credentials.
 With local Philadelphia roasters, Rival Brothers, providing the house blend, and guest roaster, Square One from Lancaster PA (not Lancaster, Lancashire, and not, as I first read it, London’s Square Mile!) providing the beans for the pour-over and guest espresso, it’s coffee credentials are pretty decent.